wrightmicahc/CBIP/README.md

 ### Residual Fuels

 The residual fuels table has the following columns.
+All residual fuels are in US tons/acre.

 | Column                  | Description                                                                |
 |-------------------------|----------------------------------------------------------------------------|